The Customer’s attention is particularly drawn to the provisions of clause 8.

 4.3 Where the Customer Default results in a delay in the Supplier progressing with carrying out the Services of more than 21 working days, the Supplier is entitled to invoice the Customer for Services provided and work done to the date of Customer Default.

 4.5 The Customer acknowledges that only in the event that the Deliverables do not meet the Specification will the Supplier engage in further Services inclusive in the contract price.
-Any services required outside the Specification shall incur additional charges as set out in Section 2.
+Any services re6uired outside the Specification shall incur additional charges as set out in Section 2.
 The Customer shall not unreasonably reject Deliverables supplied by the Supplier under the Contract.

 5. Charges and Payment